-Class participation and discussion (20%): This class will be in a seminar format, therefore student participation is essential.
+Class participation and facilitation (20%): This class will be in a seminar format, so student participation is essential.
 Students are expected to attend all classes, take an active and constructive role in class discussions and presentations, and support the learning and skills development of others in the course.
-This will be a "hybrid" or "blended" course, including a mix of "synchronous" and "asynchronous" parts that are both in-person and online.
+You are allowed one absence in this course; each absence after that will be a reduction in your participation grade.
+And please be on time.
+It is the responsibility of any student who misses a session to contact me ahead of time.